 Culture

-Past leaders of Croatia and surrounding nations greatly shape her culture.
+Its culture was much shaped by former leaders of Croatia and nearby countries.
 We know its cuisine, dancing, and traditional folk music.
-The country also boasts a strong arts culture with so many cultural institutions and events honoring Croatian art and history.
+The country also boasts a strong arts culture with so many cultural institutions and events honouring Croatian art and history.

 Religion